European Sperm Bank was founded in Copenhagen, Denmark in 2004. We recruit sperm donors in Denmark, Germany, England and The Netherlands.

-All units of donor sperm are frozen in little plastic tubes - what we call 'straws' - and placed in a container for transport.
-This container is kept cool using liquid nitrogen and is known as a 'dry shipper'.
-The advantage of liquid nitrogen over dry ice is that liquid nitrogen can maintain a steady temperature for weeks.
+All units of donor sperm are frozen in little plastic tubes - what we call straws - and placed in a container for transport.
+This container is kept cool using nitrogen vapour and is known as a 'dry shipper'.
+The advantage of nitrogen vapour over dry ice is that nitrogen vapour can maintain a steady temperature for weeks.

 As a sperm bank, we understand that what we do every day has a lasting impact on our customers and their future children.